Armed Forces Claims

 • Standing Orders

 We can also provide you with a “one-stop-shop” service.
-As well as a specialist personal injury and medical negligence team, we have an expert team that will help you secure your compensation in an Armed Forces Compensation Trust and create or update a Will.
-We can also provide advice on employment and family matters, with teams that have been commended in independent legal publications for their expertise.
+As well as a specialist personal injury and medical negligence team, we have experts who will help you secure your compensation in an Armed Forces Compensation Trust and create or update a will.
+Our teams can deliver advice on employment and family matters, and have been commended in independent legal publications for their expertise.
 Fundamentally, our focus when working with you is to take as much pressure off you as possible, so that you can focus on making a full recovery and getting on with your life.

 Whether your claim is against a civilian defendant or against the MOD, the rules are the same.
 You will not be required to leave the armed forces in order to make your claim (although your injury may mean you will be medically discharged), and your claim will be handled in the English legal system, regardless of whether or not your accident took place in the UK or abroad.